Curriculum and courses

 Target group: University applicants with German proficiency at B1 level (CEFR)

 Course content: At the start of the course, you will strengthen and expand your German skills in order to take an examination at level B2.
 This will allow you to start working with DSH material.
 Later on you will practise all four parts of a DSH exam: reading, hearing, text production and academic structures.
 Different learning and examination techniques will be introduced and you will be able practice them using past examination papers.
 Students are expected to take an active part in lessons and to revise study materials independently at home.

 Course objective: A B2 examination is an integral part of the course.
 Passing this exam will allow participants to continue the Pre-study programme and take the official DSH examination at the end.

 Target group: University applicants with German proficiency at B2 level (CEFR)

 Course content: You will practise all four parts of a DSH exam: reading, hearing, text production and scientific academic structures.
 Different learning and examination techniques will be introduced and you will be able to practise them using past examination papers.
 Students are expected take an active part in lessons and to revise study materials independently at home.

 Course objective: The course will end with the official DSH examination.

 2 hours per week

-- Introduction to Methods and Techniques of Academic Work (e.g. using footnotes and writing a bibliography, presentations, ethics of academic work/plagiarism)
+- Introduction to academic research methods and techniques at German universities (e.g. using footnotes and writing a bibliography, presentations, ethics of academic work/plagiarism)

 Living and studying in Germany